2011 Tucson shooting: Legal proceedings

 On February 6, 2012, his stay at the Springfield, Missouri facility was extended by four months.
 A request by Loughner's lawyers to end forced medication was denied.
 Another competency hearing was set for June 27, 2012, but later rescheduled.

 On August 7, 2012, Loughner's competency hearing began with testimony from Dr. Christina Pietz, Loughner's forensic psychologist, who testified that she believed Loughner was competent to stand trial.
-After hearing the evidence, Judge Burns ruled that Loughner was competent to stand trial, whereupon Loughner pleaded guilty to 19 counts, sparing himself the death penalty.
+After hearing the evidence, Judge Burns ruled that Loughner was competent to stand trial, whereupon Loughner pleaded guilty to 19 counts.

 On November 8, 2012, Loughner appeared for sentencing, with several of his victims as well as relatives of those he killed in attendance.
 Judge Burns sentenced Loughner to seven consecutive life terms plus 140 years in prison without parole.

 After his sentencing in federal court, Pima County Attorney Barbara LaWall announced that she would not prosecute Loughner on behalf of the state of Arizona.
 LaWall explained that her decision would afford the victims and their families, as well as the community in Tucson and Pima County, an opportunity to move forward with their lives.
 She said that, after speaking and consulting personally with each of the surviving victims and with the family members of those killed, it was clear that they would not be benefitted by a state prosecution.
 Surviving victims and family members told LaWall that they are "completely satisfied with the federal prosecution", that "justice has been served", and that the federal sentence is "suitably severe".

 Victims

-Six people were killed in the attack; all but Christina-Taylor Green died at the scene of the shooting:
+Six people were killed in the attack;